 There’s a difference between wanting excitement and wanting to be treated badly, and I don’t believe any woman wants to be treated badly.
 So apart from being very strongly opposed to any advice suggesting that men cease being nice to women, I also categorically believe that such a policy will fail.
 As I said, successful men who treat women badly forge relationships DESPITE their inconsiderate or Machiavellian behaviour – not because of it.
 Inherently, MEN WHO TREAT WOMEN BADLY DO NOT SUCCESSFULLY ATTRACT DESIRABLE PARTNERS.

 I’d also suggest ignoring the advice of certain male ‘dating gurus’, who say that a man should not spend money on a woman without a commitment, from her, that he gets what he wants in return – which will invariably be sex.

 That really has nothing to do with dating.
 It’s an escorting deal.
 A man who abides by the above principle will always attract the same type of “pay as you go” woman, who dashes off to someone else the split second his money runs out.
 You reap what you sow.
 Treat women like escorts, and guess what sort of women you’ll attract?… Yep, escorts.

 If that’s the sort of arrangement you want, fine, but don’t try to make out that it’s some kind of ‘dating success’.

-To succeed, Mr Nice Guy must address his issues with objectification, stop pretending to be a saint, stop confusing “nice” with “weak”, and start investing his time in developing himself rather than squandering it on incompatible women.
+To succeed, Mr Nice Guy must address his issues with objectification, stop pretending to be a saint, stop confusing “nice” with “weak” or “fake”, and start investing his time in developing himself rather than squandering it on incompatible women.
 But most of all, he must discard his ridiculous suspicion that women may in some way want to be treated mean.
 In love, nice guys absolutely do not finish last.